ABOUT OUTLANDER KITCHEN

 A big thank you to Diana Gabaldon for her permission to use excerpts from Outlander, and for allowing me to mine her pages for food inspiration.
 I also appreciate her trust in me to treat her epic story with the respect it deserves.

 Thank you, as well, to all of you who come to sit around OK’s virtual hearth every week.
-My life is so full of food, laughter, light, love and friends.
+My life is full with food, laughter, light, love and friends.
 For a girl who now makes most of her decisions (seemingly) on the fly, I’m closer to the target than I’ve ever been.

 (Whew.
 Told you it was the long version.)

 Now it’s time for you to meet the rest of the OK Family.

 Howard moved to Canada from his birthplace in the UK eighteen years ago just to be with me, and that makes me feel pretty special.
 His resume includes zookeeper, safari guide and tour director — all before I even knew him!
 He is now a realtor here on Pender.
 Check out his website at Homes On Pender.